AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

  1. In a new browser tab, open the [Luma website](https://luma.enablementadobe.com/content/luma/us/en.html).
  1. Bookmark the page for use throughout the rest of the tutorial

-This hosted website is why we used `enablementadobe.com` in the [!UICONTROL Domains] field of our initial Launch property configuration and why we used `data.enablementadobe.com` as our first-party domain in the [!UICONTROL Adobe Experience Platform Web SDK] extension.
+This hosted website is why we used `enablementadobe.com` in the [!UICONTROL Domains] field of our initial tags property configuration and why we used `data.enablementadobe.com` as our first-party domain in the [!UICONTROL Adobe Experience Platform Web SDK] extension.
 See, I had a plan!

 ![Luma homepage](assets/websdk-luma-homepage.png)